jdaniel-ap/reactify-portfolio/README.md

 Provide the `name` (e.g., "twitter," "facebook").

 If applicable, provide the `url` and `background` color for each profile.
+Feel free to add logos for each socialMedia if desired.

 #### Step 5: List Your Tools and Technologies

 Update the `tools` array with the tools and technologies you are familiar with or have experience using.
+Feel free to add logos for each tool if desired.

 #### Step 6: Provide Your Details